June-Skeeter/Module6_GEOS270/docs/Application_Part1.md

 # Pre-Processing

 Typically, we have to do a few things to our data to get everything setup and ready to go.
+Get your data ready to work with following the video instructions bellow:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YRm8Bv958gw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### QA

+We used the clip tool to ensure

 ### WA